aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_status.md

 * `cnps` - (Optional) Cloud Network Private Segments ( VRF name )
 * `region` - (Required) Region of deployment.
 * `is_rr` - (Optional) true if this CloudEOS acts as a Route Reflector.

+## Attributes Reference

+In addition to Arguments listed above - the following Attributes are exported

+* `ID` - The ID of cloudeos_status Resource.

+## Timeouts

+* `delete` - (Defaults to 10 minutes) Used when deleting the cloudeos_status Resource.